jinrongstudyingpurposes-tech/market-mayhem-final-2/README.md

     // --- ACTION CARD INFO LOOKUP ---
     const ACTION_DB_INFO = {
-        "A3":  "A3: Diversification — Halves the loss value of your next triggered Scenario round.
-One-time use per round.", "A6":  "A6: Safe Haven — Grants a single owned asset instance full immunity from the next Scenario value drop.", "A8":  "A8: Rebalance Portfolio — Swap one owned asset instance for any market card at current market price.
+        "A3":  "A3: Diversification — Halves the loss value of your current round or last triggered Scenario round.", "A4":  "A4: Expert Advice — Peek at upcoming market trends.", "A6":  "A6: Safe Haven — Grants a single owned asset instance full immunity from the next Scenario value drop.", "A8":  "A8: Rebalance Portfolio — Swap one owned asset instance for any market card at current market price.
 Pay or collect the difference.", "A9":  "A9: Hedge Funds — After the next Scenario calculation, your single worst-performing holding's loss is cancelled to zero.",